Choose Alignment Over Self Sacrifice and Martyrdom

 I host physician wellness retreats grounded in lifestyle medicine, mindfulness, and coaching.

-And I still teach Mindful Yoga for Healers free nearly every Saturday—because that’s where this all began.
+And I still teach mindful yoga regularly—because that’s where this all began.

-If you want to begin your journey, start with this question: What Would Love Do?
+If you want to begin your journey toward alignment, start with this question: What would love do?

 Love for you.